elbandito/bosh-concourse/README.md

 Next you'll need a Concourse BOSH deployment manifest.
 An example manifest is below; you'll want to replace the REPLACE_ME bits with whatever values are appropriate.

 Note that the VM types, VM extensions, persistent disk type, and network names must come from your Cloud Config.
 Consult Prepping the Environment if you haven't set it up yet.
-You can retrieve your Cloud Config by running bosh cloud-config.
+You can retrieve your Cloud Config by running `bosh cloud-config`.

 ``` yaml
 ---